 J. Scott Schlossel

-Scott Schlossel, prior to joining Trigon Global Capital, was Managing Director and Head of Global Energy Leveraged Finance at Citigroup’s Global Investment Banking Division in New York.
+Scott Schlossel, prior to joining Trigon Global Capital, was Managing Director in Lehman Brothers’ Global Investment Banking Division in New York.
 Following his graduation from the Georgetown University School of Foreign Service and Georgetown Law School in 1994, he clerked for the United States District Court in Washington D.C., and then practiced corporate, securities, and mergers and acquisitions law for two years in New York with the law firm of Kirkland & Ellis.

 MSFS’04, Co-Founder and Managing Partner, Millennial Energy Partners